EdgeLake/edgelake.github.io/docs/commands/query_data.md

 It allows to query across your entire (edge) data lake of nodes from a single point, as though the entire data-set is centralized.

-In addition, EdgeLake provides the ability to optomizes SQL queries specifically for real-time data analysis.
+In addition, EdgeLake provides the ability to optimize SQL queries specifically for real-time data analysis.

 In depth details can be found as part of [AnyLog's documentation](https://github.com/AnyLog-co/documentation/blob/master/queries.md).